 Gum disease can happen if you do not have a good oral hygiene routine at home or do not visit the dentist regularly.
 Your dentist can find decay and gum disease in the early stages during your routine exams.
 Take the time to get two basic exams and cleanings each year.
 If your dentist finds gum disease during your exam, you can start treatment immediately.
 You may simply need a deep cleaning or a prescription mouth rinse.
 If you have advanced gum disease, you may need restorative treatments after you overcome the initial problem.
 This may include scaling, root planing, or gum grafts.
-Quality gum disease care begins with a prompt visit to your dentist.
+Quality gum disease in adults care begins with a prompt visit to your dentist.

 Planning for Treatment of Gum Disease in Adults

 Your dentist can give you a treatment plan for gingivitis treatment.
 Treatment of gum disease in adults may take several months to complete.
 You may also need to have some restorative treatments to resolve damage from severe periodontal disease.
 Your dentist may find mild gum disease during your routine exam.
 If you have pain, sensitivity, or bleeding in between dental appointments, visit the dentist immediately to assess the situation.

 Your emergency dentist can make a treatment plan after giving you a proper diagnosis.
 You may need to visit the dentist more often than normal until the situation is under control.
 You may get a deep cleaning before the dentist plans other procedures.
 This can solve the problem of extensive plaque and tartar.
 Some patients may also need an antibiotic gel or prescription rinse.
 Strict oral hygiene habits at home can also help you recover.
 A dental office in Houston can help you stay healthy.

 How can I have periodontal disease without any pain?